thevahidal/deej.nvim/README.md

    - Linux: `sudo apt-get install alsa-utils mpv`
    - macOS: `brew install mpv`
    - Windows: Install `mpv` and add to PATH, or use WSL.
-2. Download beat samples (e.g., kick.wav, techno_kick.wav) and optional loop tracks (e.g., techno_loop.wav).
-Place them in `~/.local/share/nvim/site/data/deej/beats/`.
+2. Download sound files (see Sound Files section) and place them in `~/.local/share/nvim/site/data/deej/beats/`.

 ## Configuration
 Add to your `init.lua`: